 A-PL 003 / SEAMLES 002; open access, free to download as PDF

 This is a grammar of Golden Palaung (Saam-Loong) according to data elicited, collected, and analyzed between July 2010 to May 2012.
 It is an Austroasiatic (Mon- Khmer) language spoken in the Namhsan area, Northern Shan State, Myanmar.
 The grammar is written primarily for the language community, using common terminology and local orthography as well as phonetic notation.
 It is supplemented with a lexicon of Golden Palaung occurring in the textual examples.

-Intonational Form and Function of Short Utterances in
+Prosody in Vietnamese: Intonational Form and Function of Short Utterances in

 A-PL 002 / SEAMLES 001; open access, free to download as PDF

 This is the first book illustrating the use of intonation in Northern Vietnamese based on a hybrid approach combining Conversation Analysis and Laboratory Phonology.
 The results show that the role of intonation in (Northern) Vietnamese has been greatly underestimated in previous investigations.
 The interaction between intonation and lexical tone is analysed in the framework of autosegmental phonology.
 New evidence suggests that the melody at the edges of utterances in Northern Vietnamese can be analysed as a combination of the lexical tone of the final syllable and a boundary or intonational tone used to express communicative functions.
 The study also has implications for the analysis of intercultural communication.